AkashBhargava/DiaSlate/README.md

-"Instruction to import project :"
+Instruction to import project :

 1) Download both the project.